hannulyri/neb-project/README.md

 ### Testing

-Both Nebhistory and Nebusers have their own integrationtests, which can run with `mvn test` in their own directories.
+Both Nebhistory and Nebusers have their own integrationtests, which can be run with `mvn test` in their own directories.

-Because lack of time, I only test controllers.
-Inputs, outputs and HTTP-codes returned.
+Because of lack of time, I only test controllers.
+Controller inputs, outputs and HTTP-codes returned.
 Even with controllers I didn't test any of the HATEOAS-features, like self links, pagination etc...

 Tests that I totally disregarded were testing services, repositories, models, DTO etc...